eMC - trusted, up to date and comprehensive information about medicines

 Other risks during use

 Ectopic pregnancy: The absolute risk of ectopic pregnancy in Mirena users is low.
 However, when a woman becomes pregnant with Mirena in situ, the relative likelihood of ectopic pregnancy is increased.
 The possibility of ectopic pregnancy should be considered in the case of lower abdominal pain - especially in connection with missed periods or if an amenorrhoeic woman starts bleeding.
-The rate of ectopic pregnancy in users of Mirena is 0.06 per 100 woman-years.
-This rate is lower than the rate of 0.3-0.5 per 100 woman-years estimated for women not using any contraception.
-The corresponding figure for the copper IUD is 0.12 per 100 woman years.
-Women with a previous history of ectopic pregnancy carry a higher risk of a further ectopic pregnancy
+In a large prospective comparative non-interventional cohort study with an observation period of 1 year, the ectopic pregnancy rate with Mirena was 0.02%.
+In clinical trials, the absolute rate of ectopic pregnancy in users of Mirena was approximately 0.1% per year.
+This rate is lower than the rate of 0.3-0.5 % per year estimated for women not using any contraception.
+Women with a previous history of ectopic pregnancy carry a higher risk of a further ectopic pregnancy.

 Breast cancer: